0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ### What is a reader node

 A reader node can read the blockchain state, it does not require a [stake](../pbc-fundamentals/dictionary.md#stakestaking).
-You can upgrade a reader node to a baker node and from there to a node running any type of node service.
+You can upgrade from reader to a baker node and from there to a node running any node service.
 The reader gives you access to information about accounts, contracts and specific blocks.
 If you are developing a dApp or a front-end you will often need to run your own reader node.
 When parties query the same reader, it slows down.
 Run your own reader to avoid this.

 !!!
 Warning " You must complete this requirements before you can continue"
     - Get a [VPS](../pbc-fundamentals/dictionary.md#vps) with that fulfill the [minimum specifications](start-running-a-node.md)

 ## Secure your [VPS](../pbc-fundamentals/dictionary.md#vps)

 You need to set up security measures to minimise the risks of your node crashing or being hacked.
 You now learn how to configure the firewall and monitor your hardware.

 ### Change root password

 When you get a VPS with Lixux OS you will be provided with a root password by the VPS provider.
-Change the root password:
+Change the root
+password:

 ````bash
 sudo passwd root